neoforged/Documentation/docs/resources/server/enchantments.md

 - `minecraft:post_attack`: Runs an entity effect after an attack damages an entity.
 Used by Bane of Arthropods, Channeling, Fire Aspect, Thorns, and Wind Burst.

 #### Vanilla Enchantment Entity Effects
+- `minecraft:all_of`: Runs a list of entity effects in sequence.
+- `minecraft:apply_mob_effect`: Applies a status effect to the affected mob.
+- `minecraft:damage_entity`: Does damage to the affected entity.
+This stacks with attack damage if in an attacking context.
+- `damage_item`: Damages this item's durability.
+- `explode`: Summons an explosion.
+- `ignite`: Sets the entity on fire.
+- `play_sound`: Plays a specified sound.
+- `replace_block`: Replaces a block at a given offset.
+- `replace_disk`: Replaces a disk of blocks.
+- `run_function`: Runs a specified [datapack funcion].
+- `set_block_properies`: Modifies the block state properties of the specified block.
+- `spawn_particles`: Spawns a particle.
+- `summon_entity`: Summons an entity.

+For more detail on each of these, please look at the [relevant minecraft wiki page].

 ### Location Based Effects
 [Location Based Effect Components] are like Entity Effect Components, but they instead contain Location Based Effects.
 These are used for effects that need to reference specific places in the world relative to the wielder.
-Frost Walker is a prime example of an enchantment implemented using a Location Based Effect Component.
 Entity Effects are a subclass of Location Based Effects.

 Custom `EnchantmentLocationBasedEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_LOCATION_BASED_EFFECT_TYPE`.
 Overriding `EnchantmentEntityEffect#onChangedBlock` allows for the subclass to do something whenever the wielder's BlockPos changes.

-#### Other Vanilla Enchantment Component Types
+#### Vanilla Location Based Effect Component Types
 Defined as `DataComponentType<List<ConditionalEffect<EnchantmentLocationBasedEffect>>>`:
 - `minecraft:location_changed`: Runs a Location Based Effect when the wielder's Block Position changes and when this item is equipped.
 Used by Frost Walker and Soul Speed.

+### Other Vanilla Enchantment Component Types
 Defined as `DataComponentType<List<ConditionalEffect<DamageImmunity>>>`:
 - `minecraft:damage_immunity`: Applies immunity to a specified damage type.
 Used by Frost Walker.